amarts/get-location/README.md

 * Created the project using Eclipse.

+### TODO:

-### TODO: add DOM based handling of form data to get away with static key/value pairs.
+* add DOM based handling of form data to get away with static key/value pairs.
+* write output as state-district-AC.json instead of temp file.
+* Remove Logger usage